sw-tracker/flexget/deluge/readme.md

 So, first off we need to create a new user called "deluge" and perform a couple more steps:

-sudo adduser --disabled-password --system --home /var/lib/deluge --gecos "SamRo Deluge server" --group deluge
+> sudo adduser --disabled-password --system --home /var/lib/deluge --gecos "SamRo Deluge server" --group deluge

-sudo touch /var/log/deluged.log
+> sudo touch /var/log/deluged.log

-sudo touch /var/log/deluge-web.log
+> sudo touch /var/log/deluge-web.log

-sudo chown deluge:deluge /var/log/deluge*
+> sudo chown deluge:deluge /var/log/deluge*

-Install the Deluge Daemon
+##Install the Deluge Daemon

 Next we'll install the Deluge daemon itself:

-sudo apt-get update
+> sudo apt-get update

-sudo apt-get install deluged
+> sudo apt-get install deluged

 Next we'll install the Web interface by typing:

-sudo apt-get install deluge-webui
+> sudo apt-get install deluge-webui

-Run the Deluge Daemon on startup
+##Run the Deluge Daemon on startup

 Now we've got the components installed we need to make everything run on start-up.

-A note about the storing of configuration files

-If you're following my advice about storing configuration files separately then please note that with upstart scripts there has to be a copy stored directly on the Operating System partition.
-So, instead of linking to it we have to make a copy of it.
-That's no big deal really since we'll not need to edit the script once it's created.

 So, let's create the first script we need by typing the following command:

-sudo vim /media/WD40EFRX/RAIDMain/MyScripts/deluged.conf
+> sudo vim /etc/init/deluged.conf

-obviously substituting /media/WD40EFRX/RAIDMain/MyScripts with the location of your script files.

-This will create a file called deluged.conf
+This will create a file called deluged.conf.
 Next, assuming you're using Putty, highlight the following commands, right-click on them and select Copy

-# deluged - Deluge daemon
+> # deluged - Deluge daemon
-#
+> #
-# The daemon component of Deluge BitTorrent client.
+> # The daemon component of Deluge BitTorrent client.
 Deluge UI clients
-# connect to this daemon via DelugeRPC protocol.
+> # connect to this daemon via DelugeRPC protocol.
+>

-description "Deluge daemon"
+> description "Deluge daemon"
-author "Deluge Team"
+> author "Deluge Team"
+>

-start on filesystem and static-network-up stop on runlevel [016]
+> start on filesystem and static-network-up
+> stop on runlevel [016]
+>

-respawn
+> respawn
-respawn limit 5 30
+> respawn limit 5 30
+>

-env uid=deluge
+> env uid=deluge
-env gid=deluge
+> env gid=deluge
-env umask=000
+> env umask=000

-exec start-stop-daemon -S -c $uid:$gid -k $umask -x /usr/bin/deluged -- -d
+> exec start-stop-daemon -S -c $uid:$gid -k $umask -x /usr/bin/deluged -- -d

 Toggle back to the Putty Session and press the [Insert] key once and add a couple of blank lines by pressing the [Enter] key.
 Next right click and the lines we've just copied above will be pasted into the file.

 Now press the [Esc] key once and type :wq to save and quit out of the script.
 If you make a mistake editing the file then issue :q! instead of :wq to abort your changes.

-Now let's copy it to the location required as part of upstart:

-sudo cp  /media/WD40EFRX/RAIDMain/MyScripts/deluged.conf /etc/init/deluged.conf

-as above substitute /media/WD40EFRX/RAIDMain/MyScripts with the location of your script files.
-Create the Web start-up script
+##Create the Web start-up script

 Now we need to create the script to launch the web user interface: